-ERC grants are amongst the most prestigeous funding schemes in the Horizon 2020 framework programme, granted to researchers working on pioneering and ambitious projects.
+ERC grants are the most prestigious funding scheme in EUs Framework programs for Research and Innovation.
+They are granted to excellent researchers working on pioneering and ambitious projects.

 The European Research Council (ERC) funds frontier research and ideas.
 Research projects should be novel and ground breaking with a significant element of risk, conducted by excellent Principal Investigators (PIs) and their teams.
 Grants are awarded to researchers working in Europe, across all diciplines.

-At present there are 3 core funding schemes and one additional scheme for ERC grant holders.
-A total of 12 UiB researchers have been awarded ERC Grants since the funding scheme was first introduced in 2007.
+There are 4 core funding schemes and one additional scheme for ERC grant holders.
+A total of 16 UiB researchers have been awarded ERC Grants since the funding schemes were first introduced in 2007.

 ERC Starting Grant